linbrian2/Pokemon-API/README.md

 - `poke.json`: A `json` file containing all Generation 1 Pokemon data.
 - `poke-data-util.js`: Contains three utility functions for convenience.

 Install node.js from their website.
 This enables the `node index.js` command to be usable after setup.
+From the command prompt:

-Run `npm install express --save`.
+1. Run `npm install express --save`.

-Run `npm install body-parser --save`.
+2. Run `npm install body-parser --save`.

-Run `npm install underscore --save`.
+3. Run `npm install underscore --save`.

 You are now ready to use the API!